Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Counterintuitive results

-Even a quick analysis of Figs.~\ref{fig1:pq}(b) and~\ref{fig6:pq}, as well Table~\ref{table3} shows one of the main theoretical results of this paper, namely an increased robustness against white noise of Bell-nondiagonal generalized Werner states compared to the standard (Bell-diagonal) Werner states.
+Even a quick analysis of Figs.~\ref{fig6}(b) and~\ref{fig7}, and Table~\ref{table3} shows one of the main theoretical results of this paper, i.e., increased robustness against the white noise of Bell-nondiagonal GWSs compared to the standard (Bell-diagonal) Werner states.
 Below we give a more intuitive and detailed explanation of this result.

 We recall that Bell diagonal (nondiagonal) GWSs are the maximally (partially) entangled states affected by white noise.
 Let us analyze the amount of white noise (i.e., $1-p$), which is necessary to make the transition of a GWS from one threshold value, say $p_i(q)$, to another (final) value, $p_f(q)$, for a given value of the superposition parameter $q$.
-Thus, the required white noise can quantified by
+Thus, the required white noise can be quantified by

-for $i\neq f\in\{N,S_3,S_2,B\}$, which is plotted in Fig.~\ref{fig6:pq} and numerically given in Table~\ref{table3}.
+for $i\neq f\in\{N,S_3,S_2,B\}$, which is plotted in Fig.~\ref{fig7} and numerically given in Table~\ref{table3}.